Shirk (Islam): Etymology

-The word shirk comes from the Arabic root sh-r-k (ش ر ك), with the general meaning of 'to share'.
+The word shirk comes from the Arabic root sh-r-k (ش ر ك), with the general meaning of "to share".
 (Note: The term must not be confused with the English verb "to shirk", meaning to avoid, which is of quite separate origin, possibly derived from the German word for knave or rogue (Scharke).)

-In the context of the Quran, the particular sense of 'sharing as an equal partner' is usually understood, so that polytheism means 'attributing a partner to God'.
-In the Quran, shirk and the related word mushrikūn (مشركون)—those who commit shirk and plot against Islam—often refer to the enemies of Islam (as in al-Tawbah verses 9:1–15).
+In the context of the Quran, the particular sense of "sharing as an equal partner" is usually understood, so that polytheism means "attributing a partner to God".
+In the Quran, shirk and the related word mushrikūn (مشركون)—those who commit shirk and plot against Islam—often refer to the enemies of Islam (as in al-Tawbah verses 9:1–15), though there is no equal in the English language.

 Quran

-According to the Encyclopaedia of Islam, the Quran states twice in An-Nisa verses 48 and 116 that God can forgive all sins save one: shirk.
+According to the Encyclopaedia of Islam (2nd edition), the Quran states twice in an-Nisa verses 48 and 116 that God can forgive all sins save one: shirk.

-Indeed, Allah does not forgive associating others with Him ˹in worship˺, but forgives anything else of whoever He wills.
+Indeed, Allah does not forgive associating others with Him, but forgives anything else of whoever He wills.
 And whoever associates others with Allah has indeed committed a grave sin.